matsim-org/jekyll-website/_conferences/user_meeting_2020.md

 To register, please enter your contact information below **before February 20, 2020**.
 We will come back to you in due time with bank transfer information.

-If you are not sure yet to come (for instance because that is dependent on your abstract being accepted), please register nonetheless and inform us in the "remarks" field.
+If you are **not sure to come yet** (for instance because that is dependent on your abstract being accepted), please **register nonetheless** and inform us in the "remarks" field.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvkvuCMzNupUvFXWeare_AOln9MIXphLqM3JobGXb8KnNccg/viewform?embedded=true" width="640" height="1185" frameborder="0" marginheight="0" marginwidth="0">
 Loading…